Flexible Instruction Days

 What if my child has a technology issue that prevents them from completing the work?

 The Technology Services department has both a help desk email and technology support phone number.
 This is to be used by parents and students for FID related technical questions.
 The technology help desk will be available from 7:30am-3:30pm.
 If students experience an issue, they should speak to their teachers upon their return.
 The technology help desk can be reached by emailing email@example.com or calling 412-492-6340.
 A technician will respond to your email or call as quickly as possible.

 How will my child’s attendance be counted for a FID?

-Student attendance will be determined by verification and completion of the lesson and/or assignment.
+Student attendance will be determined by verification of attendance during synchronous instruction and/or completion of the lesson or assignment.

 What if my child does not complete the required work on the day of the FID?

 Students who do not complete the assigned work on the day of the FID will be marked with an unexcused absence for the day of the FID.
 Additionally, students would receive a zero for any graded assignment not completed or submitted to the classroom teacher(s) during a FID.